ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

     )
 ```

-The resulting images get exported to drive and a metadata.json file keeps track of global data like grid resolution, prompts used and positional data for latents in the grid.
+The resulting images are exported to disk, with an accompanying `metadata.json` file that records global configuration, including grid resolution, prompts used, and the positional coordinates of each latent within the grid.

 ![[folder and metadata.png|400]]

-### Visualization

-This data can be visualized in a Matplotlib plot, with additional labels keeping track of positional data measured both in the grid interval in x and y direction and the values of $α$ and $ß$ for that point.
+Leveraging the `metadata.json` positional data, Matplotlib visualizes the latent grid with dual annotations: grid indices ($x, y$ intervals) and parameter coordinates ($\alpha$, $\beta$) for each point.

 ![[plot_system.jpg|400]]